AndieWill510/tinydoor/Options/098-build-the-room-that-fits.md

 Harder in a shared room.

-Harder with a landlord.

-Harder when the light fixture cannot be changed.

 Harder when the walls are thin.

 Harder when family members do not understand why the bulb matters.